citp/privacy-policy-historical/m/me/meu/meundies.com.md

-> *The following text is extracted and transformed from the meundies.com privacy policy that was archived on 2014-07-03.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140703161923id_/https%3A//www.meundies.com/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the meundies.com privacy policy that was archived on 2015-03-16.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150316125636id_/https%3A//www.meundies.com/privacy) for the most accurate reproduction.*

-# MeUndies - Worlds Most Comfortable Underwear, Socks, and T-Shirts - MeUndies
+# MeUndies - World's Most Comfortable Underwear, Socks, and T-Shirts - MeUndies

 ##  1\.
 Disclaimer & Privacy Policy